Your candidate looks good on paper, but how do you know how they’ll respond to a challenging workplace situation?

 - Has the question been listened to properly?

 Not listening to the question properly before giving an answer could be a sign of interview nerves or an indication of a lack of workplace communication skills.

 Tip: Take the time to allow a candidate to relax into the interview setting before asking situational interview questions so that you can get an accurate reflection of their listening and communication skills.

-- Has the answer has been tailored to the role?
+- Has their answer been tailored to the role?

-Assuming that the interview question was not a role-specific question, a truly clever candidate will be looking to tailor their answer to be role-appropriate wherever they can.
+Assuming that the types of interview questions were not role-specific, a truly clever candidate will be looking to tailor their answer to be role-appropriate wherever they can.
 By the way they answer the question, you may be able to ascertain there understanding of the roles requirements, the company culture or common obstacles associated with the role.